Vaijayanti: Literature

-Vaijayanti finds a mention in Vishnu Sahasranama, a stotram dedicated to Vishnu in the Mahabharata, as vanamali (forest flowers).
+Vaijayanti finds a mention in Vishnu Sahasranama, a stotra dedicated to Vishnu in the Mahabharata, as vanamali (forest flowers):

 The garland of victory is mentioned in the Mahabharata, as made of never-wilting lotuses.

 In the Skanda Purana, Varuna presents Lakshmi with the garland as a wedding gift.

 According to the Vishnu Purana, the garland prominently displays five precious gemstones: emerald, sapphire, ruby, pearl, and diamond.
 These correspond with the five classic elements commonly named earth, water, fire, air, and ether respectively.

 In the Shiva Purana, Vishnu offers his garland to his son-in-law Kartikeya, before his battle with the asura Taraka.

 The Garuda Purana includes a prayer known as the Vishnu Panjaram, which includes the following verse: "Taking up Vaijayanti and Srivatsa, the ornament of thy throat do thou protect me in the north-west, O god, O Hayagriva.
 I bow unto thee".